 Pemphigus vulgaris is an uncommon, potentially fatal, autoimmune disorder characterized by intraepidermal blisters and extensive erosions on apparently healthy skin and mucous membranes.
 Diagnosis is by skin biopsy with direct immunofluorescence testing.
-Treatment is with corticosteroids and sometimes immunosuppressants.
+Treatment is with corticosteroids sometimes along with other immunosuppressive therapies.

-The disorder is characterized by the presence of autoantibodies directed against intercellular adhesion molecules desmoglein-1 and desmoglein-3 in the epidermis.
-They are Ca-dependent cadherins, involved in adhesion and cell signaling between epidermal cells.
-Acantholysis results from either direct inhibition of function of the desmogleins by autoantibody binding or from autoantibody-induced cell signaling that results in down-regulation of cell-cell adhesion and formation of blisters.
+Pemphigus vulgaris is characterized by IgG autoantibodies directed against the Ca-dependent cadherins desmoglein 1 and desmoglein 3.
+These transmembrane glycoproteins affect cell-cell adhesion and signaling between epidermal cells.
+Acantholysis (loss of intercellular adhesion) results from either direct inhibition of desmoglein function by autoantibody binding or from autoantibody-induced cell signaling that results in down-regulation of cell-cell adhesion and formation of blisters.
 These autoantibodies are present in both serum and skin during active disease.
 Any area of stratified squamous epithelium may be affected, including mucosal surfaces.

 Symptoms and Signs

-The primary lesions are flaccid bullae of various sizes, but often skin or mucosa just shears off, leaving painful erosions.
-Lesions typically occur first in the mouth, where they rupture and remain as chronic, often painful, erosions for variable periods before the skin is affected; dysphagia and poor oral intake are common.
+Flaccid bullae, which are the primary lesions of pemphigus vulgaris, cause widespread and painful skin and oral erosions.
+About half of patients have only oral erosions, which rupture and remain as chronic, painful lesions for variable periods.
+Often, oral lesions precede skin involvement.
+Dysphagia and poor oral intake are common.
 Lesions also may occur in the upper esophagus.
-Cutaneous bullae typically arise from normal-appearing skin, rupture, and leave a raw area and crusting.
+Cutaneous bullae typically arise in normal-appearing skin, rupture, and leave a raw area with crusting.
 Itching is usually absent.
-Open skin lesions often become infected.
+Erosions often become infected.
 If large portions of the body are affected, fluid and electrolyte loss may be significant.

-Pemphigus vulgaris should be suspected in patients with any bullous disorder or chronic mucosal ulceration.
-It must be differentiated from other chronic oral ulcers and from other bullous dermatoses (eg, pemphigus foliaceus, bullous pemphigoid, mucous membrane pemphigoid, drug eruptions, toxic epidermal necrolysis, erythema multiforme, dermatitis herpetiformis, bullous contact dermatitis).
-Two physical signs in pemphigus vulgaris are helpful:
+Pemphigus vulgaris should be suspected in patients with unexplained chronic mucosal ulceration, particularly if they have bullous skin lesions.
+This disorder must be differentiated from other disorders that cause chronic oral ulcers and from other bullous dermatoses (eg, pemphigus foliaceus, bullous pemphigoid, mucous membrane pemphigoid, drug eruptions, toxic epidermal necrolysis, erythema multiforme, dermatitis herpetiformis, bullous contact dermatitis).
+Two clinical findings, both reflecting lack of epidermal cohesion, that are somewhat specific for pemphigus vulgaris are the following:

-Drug treatment aims to decrease the production of autoantibodies and stop the eruption of new lesions.
-The mainstay is systemic corticosteroids.
-Some patients with few lesions may respond to oral prednisone 20 to 30 mg once/day, but most require 1.0 mg/kg once/day as an initial dose.
+Treatment is aimed at decreasing production of pathogenic autoantibodies.
+The mainstay of treatment is systemic corticosteroids.
+Some patients with few lesions may respond to oral prednisone 20 to 30 mg once/day, but most require 1 mg/kg once/day as an initial dose.
 Some clinicians begin with even higher doses, which may slightly hasten initial response but does not appear to improve outcome.
 If new lesions continue to appear after 5 to 7 days, IV pulse therapy with methylprednisolone 1 g once/day can be tried.

 Immunosuppressants such as methotrexate, cyclophosphamide, azathioprine, gold, mycophenolate mofetil, cyclosporine, or rituximab can reduce the need for corticosteroids and thus minimize the undesirable effects of long-term corticosteroid use.
-Plasmapheresis and high-dose IVIG to reduce antibody titers have also been effective.
+Plasma exchange and high-dose IVIG to reduce antibody titers have also been effective.

 Once no new lesions have appeared for 7 to 10 days, corticosteroid dose should be tapered monthly by about 10 mg/day (tapering continues more slowly once 20 mg/day is reached).
 A relapse requires a return to the starting dose.
 If the patient has been stable after a year, a trial without treatment can be attempted but must be closely monitored.

-Last full review/revision September 2008 by Julie E. Russak, MD
+Last full review/revision June 2013 by Daniel M. Peraza, MD